Local Elections: What Happened? -

 Barry Gardiner, on the other hand insisted that Labour is willing to stop Brexit, even sporting a Remain campaign sticker on his iPad.
 What a shower…

-Elsewhere Labour’s failed to tip Swindon council into no overall control, even losing the Labour voting ward that Labour’s Parliamentary candidate and Guido favourite Kate Linnegar was standing in to the Tories.
+Elsewhere Labour’s failed to tip Swindon council into no overall control, even losing the Labour-voting ward where Labour’s Parliamentary candidate and Guido favourite Kate Linnegar was standing to the Tories.
 Labour also lost the Middlesbrough Mayoral election and control of Northern councils like Wirral and Hartelpool.
 But they did pick up the Remain voting Northern council of Trafford…

 The Tories lost control of a smattering of councils from leave voting council areas like Basildon, Welwyn Hatfield, and Worcester, but also lost Remain voting Winchester to the Lib Dems.
 They did however gain control of North East Lincolnshire and Walsall…